-Excess sugar consumption can lead to insulin resistance, high triglycerides, increased levels of bad cholesterol and increased fat accumulation in the liver, and abdominal cavity, and it can have an adverse effect on your metabolism.
+Excess sugar consumption can lead to insulin resistance, high triglycerides, increased levels of bad cholesterol and increased fat accumulation in the liver.
+Excess sugar can also have an adverse effect on your metabolism.

 Processed foods are typically loaded with added sugars, and we know that sugar in excess can be harmful to us.

 Processed foods also contain several artificial ingredients that include preservatives, artificial colors, and artificial flavorings.
-Not to mention, they are also very high in simple carbohydrates while containing very few nutrients.
+Not to mention, they are also very high in simple carbohydrates, and contain very few nutrients.

 Laughter causes physiological responses that protect your body from disease and helps your vital organs repair themselves.